stantontcady/tikz2eps/README.md

 I generally use the .tikz extension for source files, however the extension should not matter.
 The following is a list of the optional parameters.

-* `--height` - Controls the height of the figure in units of em (see note in incomplete features).
+* `--height` - Controls the height of the figure in units of pt (see note in incomplete features).
-* `--width` - Controls the width of the figure in units of em (see note in incomplete features).
+* `--width` - Controls the width of the figure in units of pt (see note in incomplete features).
-* `--preamble_src` - The LaTeX source from which the preamble should be extracted; this is generally the file into which the figure was originally typeset.
+* `--preamble` - The LaTeX source from which the preamble should be extracted; this is generally the file into which the figure was originally typeset.
 If the source figure imports all the needed packages and defines all variables this step is unnecessary.
-* `--output_dir` - The directory into which the output figure should be saved (default is current working directory).
+* `--output` - The directory into which the output figure should be saved (default is current working directory).
-* `--typeset_eng` - The typesetting engine to be used (default is XeLaTeX).
+* `--eng` - The typesetting engine to be used (default is XeLaTeX).
 * `--keep_pdf` - Boolean to specify whether or not a pdf version of the figure should be kept (default is False).
+* `--verbose` - Changes log level to 10 so as to print debugging messages.

 ##Known Gotchas##
-If the tikz source or the preamble source contain the `\ifCLASSINFOpdf \else \fi` directives, the typesetting step seems to fail.
-If you experience this issue, it is recommended that you comment that block out of the source.
+If a preamble source is included, tikz2eps will step through the part of the file between `\documentclass` and `\begin{document}` and extract most of the lines therein.
+Rather than try to maintain a blacklist of lines that will cause typesetting the standalone file to fail, the approach taken is to only permit certain lines (listed below).
+If your figure is not rendering correctly or if the conversion hangs, one of the preamble lines may have been excluded.

+Allowed preamble lines:

+* `\include{\*}`
+* `\new\*`
+* `\def\*`
+* `\usetikzlibrary`
+* `\usepgfplotslibrary`

 ##Incomplete Features##